-BRIDGES (formerly CORE-PPP): Short to mid-term (1 – 3 years) collaborative research projects between a public research institution in Luxembourg and a company based either in Luxembourg or abroad.
-Two deadlines per year, in March and September.
+BRIDGES: Short to mid-term (1 – 3 years) collaborative research projects between a public research institution in Luxembourg and a company based either in Luxembourg or abroad.

-INDUSTRIAL FELLOWSHIPS (formerly AFR-PPP): Collaborations between PhD or Postdoc researchers and Luxembourg-based companies.
-Two deadlines per year, in March and September.
+INDUSTRIAL FELLOWSHIPS: Collaborations between PhD or Postdoc researchers and Luxembourg-based companies.

 IPBG: Industrial Partnership Block Grant – Luxembourg-based industry partner(s) take the lead in arranging a research programme with a Luxembourg-based public research institution of their choice.

 WHY COLLABORATE WITH RESEARCH?

 “Since 2008, we have started building up various partnerships with public institutions.
 A company like Goodyear simply cannot afford to build up the level of expertise required for such innovative research.” – Dr Georges Thielen, Goodyear Innovation Centre, which has been involved in more than 10 ‘PPPs’ since 2008 – find out more about some of the projects

 Specific areas where partnerships with public research institutions are beneficial for companies: